brainwipe/Cloudship/README.md

 - <kbd>Click and drag left mouse button</kbd> Move building
 - <kbd>Click and hold left mouse button</kbd> and move building off the Cloudship to delete
 - <kbd>Q</kbd> and <kbd>E</kbd> to rotate building.

-Click right mouse button and drag rotates the view.
-Click right mouse and mousewheel to zoom in and out.

 ## Built With